Raveshaww/azure-exam-notes/azure_solutions_architect.md

 - You can type in a disk size, but it will pick the underlying correct disk
 - Disk Caching will improve the performance of VHD
 - Uses local ram and SSD on underlying host
-- Available on standard and premiumn disk
+- Available on standard and premium disk
-- Read-only caching improves latency and may gain higher IOP{S
+- Read-only caching improves latency and may gain higher IOPS
 - Read-write means you have a proper way to write data from cache to persistent disk
 - May need to turn on host caching in pwsh
 - Set-AzureRMVMDataDisk -VM vm - Name datadisk -Caching ReadWrite | Update-AzureRMVM